jbananak-jfrog/ReadME-ML/docs/JFROG ML/jfrog-ai-catalog/index.md

 This documentation is tailored for developers, DevOps, and MLOps teams who are looking to efficiently manage and govern AI models.

 Whether you are new to JFrog or seeking to leverage advanced features, this guide will help you navigate core capabilities and essential functions, making your AI integration process straightforward and secure.
-You’ll gain insights into managing both external models, model packages, and your custom models, allowing you to maintain control over which models can be deployed within your organization.
+You'll gain insights into managing both external models, model packages, and your custom models, allowing you to maintain control over which models can be deployed within your organization.

 AI Catalog supports **three types of models**: